-The Tamron SP 45mm f/1.8 Di VC USD is a standard focal length prime lens that was announced in September of 2015 for Canon EF and Nikon F cameras.
-With its wide aperture of f/1.8 and built-in image stabilization (at the time of its announcement, it was the world’s first image-stabilized standard prime), it is an ideal lens for low-light photography that is designed for both enthusiasts and professionals.
+The Tamron SP 45mm f/1.8 Di VC USD is a standard focal length prime lens announced in September 2015 for Canon EF and Nikon F cameras.
+With its wide aperture of f/1.8 and built-in image stabilization (at the time of its announcement, it was the world’s first image-stabilized standard prime), it is an ideal lens for low-light photography designed for both enthusiasts and professionals.

 Tamron put everything in its arsenal into this lens to make it the best available standard prime lens on the market – from eBAND and fluorine coatings and a high-speed ultrasonic silent drive (USD) autofocus motor, all the way to a weather-sealed design.
 Thanks to its complex optical design featuring 10 elements in 8 groups (two of which are molded glass aspherical elements and one low-dispersion element), the Tamron SP 45mm f/1.8 Di VC USD is also designed to yield very sharp images, even at the widest aperture.

 Since Tamron released its SP 45mm f/1.8 Di VC USD lens, I have wanted to test it out, as I have heard so many great things about it from my friends and peers.
 Let’s take a look at it in more detail.

 The build quality of the SP 45mm f/1.8 Di VC USD is that of a pro-grade lens – Tamron has done an amazing job with it.
 With its sturdy metal lens barrel and a metal mount, the only plastic parts of the lens are the very front of the lens barrel, as well as the plastic switches on the side of the lens.
 This means it is designed to last, and I am sure it would, even with a heavy amount of field (ab)use.